Paradoxxs/Gitbook/osint/sources/ip-address.md

 When it comes to analysis IP addresses.
 I quickly go to [ipinfo](https://ipinfo.io/) because it can identify a lot of information.
 If you prefer to use cli they also have they option [ipinfo cli](https://github.com/ipinfo/cli).

+Another useful service is [ipinfodb](https://www.ipinfodb.com/) which also tries to geolocate IP addresses and perform service figerprinting.
 ## WhoIs

 IP are registered like domains and using the **WhoIs** command will allow you to view the current WhoIs information.